cloudmesh-community/book/chapters/msg/graphql.md

 exit()
 ```

-Now create teh file `Repositories/schema.py` with following code.
+Now create the file `Repositories/schema.py` with following code.
 This will
-creat a custom type `Repository` and query with resolver for
+create a custom type `Repository` and query with resolver for
 Repositories.

-:o: what is a resolver, it is not explained
+GraphQL server uses resolver function to resolve the incoming
+queries.
+Queries can respond to only those fields or entities of schema for
+which resolver function has been defined.
+Resolver function's
+responsibility is to return data for that specific field or entity.
+We will create one for Repositories list.
+When you query repositories,
+resolver function will return all the repositories objects from database.

 ```python
 import graphene